 Ensuring users are who they claim to be is without a doubt, one of the most critical steps to implement within your online services, be it at onboarding or checkout.
 Why is this so important, you may ask?
 Because without the reassurance that comes with having legitimate, verified users, your platform and clients could be left exposed to potential security threats.

-Now, Identity Verification (IDV) is not a solution for every business.
+Now, Identity Verification is not a solution for every business.
 However, if you’re running a fintech or a sharing economy platform, you should probably consider it if you aren’t already.
-The tips below should help you determine which IDV solution is the right one for you.
+The tips below should help you determine which Identity Verification Provider is the right one for you.

 That being said, let’s begin: